-Generation and use of Issuing CA activation data used to activate Issuing CA Private Keys shall be made during a key ceremony (Refer to Section 6.1.1).
-Activation data shall be generated automatically by the appropriate HSM and delivered to a shareholder who must be a person in trusted role.
-The delivery method must maintain the confidentiality and the integrity of the activation data.
+Generation and use of GlobalSign activation data used to activate GlobalSign Private Keys are made during a key ceremony (Refer to Section 6.1.1).
+Activation data is either generated automatically by the appropriate HSM or in such a way that meets the same needs.
+It is then delivered to a holder of a share of the key who is a person in a trusted role.
+The delivery method maintains the confidentiality and the integrity of the activation data.